9D/8N

 Must be in a fitness training schedule.
 Your focus should be achieving more cardio vascular output through a regular aerobic training.
 A minimum of 2 months training is a must that you can walk comfortably on the slope.
 People will find it easier who are already following a routine.
 It is it highly advised that you follow a minimum of 6 months routine (weekly 4/5 days of training for an hour or more) if you are not living an active life at present.
 To know more on how to prepare, click here.

-Specialised personal gears like waterproof trekking shoes, warm jacket, wind cum waterproof jacket are must.
-To read on how to choose the right gear click here.
+Specialised personal gears like waterproof trekking shoes, warm jacket, wind cum waterproof jacket are a must.
+Read about list of things that you need on a himalayan trek and how to choose your trekking gears.

 And last but not the least, you need reliable and experienced support team who know every corner of the trail.
 In high altitude an unexpected weather can increase the risk many fold.
 Trekkers who wish to go independently must have an experienced freelance guide and his team to provide support and guidance that you are safely back to trek base.